 Gaming is a broad term used to describe playing video games on various platforms such as consoles, PCs, and mobile devices.
 The gaming industry has grown exponentially over the last few decades, offering a diverse range of video games in different genres, such as action, adventure, sports, puzzles, and more.
-Gaming can be enjoyed leisurely as a hobby or a career path for those dedicated to honing their skills in video games.
+Gaming can be enjoyed leisurely as a hobby or a career path for those dedicated to honing their skills in overseas casinos accepting UK players.

 What are eSports?

 Electronic sports(eSports) refers to the world of competitive, organized video gaming that is often broadcasted and streamed to audiences worldwide.
 Professional gamers participate in eSports tournaments and events where they compete against each other in a specific video game, with cash prizes and sponsorship deals up for grabs.

 The games played in eSports are usually the ones that require a high level of skill, strategy, and teamwork, such as multiplayer online battle arena (MOBA) games, first-person shooters (FPS), fighting games, and real-time strategy (RTS) games.
 Popular eSports games include League of Legends, Dota 2, Counter-Strike: Global Offensive, and Overwatch.